Cinematography in healthcare: Late 19th century

-In 1905 Arthur Van Gehuchten (Belgian anatomist and neurologist) began to film neurologic patients and built up a collection of films for teaching purposes.
+In 1905 Arthur Van Gehuchten (Belgian anatomist and neurologist) began to film neurological patients and built up a collection of films for teaching purposes.
 His collection is exceptional both quantitatively and qualitatively.

 Early 20th century: medical cinematography as propaganda

 In 1910 Thomas Edison produced the first ever public health education film, raising awareness about the prevention of tuberculosis.
 The view at the time was that “propagandists saw education as limited to providing facts.
 Propaganda was designed to control opinions and actions, without having to use direct force.
 Propaganda appealed to most progressive health reformers as a way of providing genuine popular democratic support for the trained medical elite.

 Dr. H. E. Kleinschmidt of the Tuberculosis Association defined good propaganda as ‘mental inoculation’ whose avowed goal was ‘will-control through education’.
 The goal of health propagandists was not simply to inform but to persuade, to control individual thoughts and actions.”

 Edison’s film came under criticism for “the distortions, exaggerations, and inaccuracies inherent in the melodrama format.
 The films clearly exaggerated the power of medicine to deal with tuberculosis; and they greatly over dramatized the effects and symptoms of the disease.”

 During World War I, the use of medical propaganda appealed to the US government and private agencies, which worked together “to produce and distribute anti-venereal disease motion pictures, including the feature-length melodramas Fit to Fight and The End of the Road and other lesser-known films.
 These movies, originally made for military trainees and war workers, were revised for showing to civilians, as evidence mounted that many soldiers had been infected prior to induction.”